top of page

 Founder, Miracle 139 International

 I have a range of administrative and supervisory experience, dating back to 2010 when I founded and ran a 501c3 non-profit organization, Re Spectrum Community from 2010-2014, providing services to a range of ages, identities and concerns where 60% of the clients identified as having some sort of neurodiversity and the other 40% were made up of individuals with varying mental health concerns or family members of neurodivergent individuals.
-Throughout my career, I have been responsible for and engaged in curriculum development, implimentation, training and oversight.
+Throughout my career, I have been responsible for and engaged in curriculum development, implementation, training and oversight.
 Re Spectrum Community was absorbed by San Diego Center for Children (SDCC) in 2014 where I was able to grow the team of six to twenty fix staff over the five years served as Autism & Mental Health Services Manager.

 In 2019, I joined Cortica Healthcare Inc., a neurology healthcare clinic, to oversee the family counseling program across all sites in California.
 As a start up and fast growing company, I served as the Executive Director of Family Counseling having the opportunity to once again mentor phenomenal therapists in their work to support neurodiversity from a mental health and relational lens.